H4BANER0/verkkosa/README.md

-I'm information technology student\n
-Here I share some projects that I have worked with by myself and my friends!
+I'm information technology student and here I share some projects that I have worked with by myself and my friends!